grygy/pv217-microservices-materials/06/README.md

 #### 2.3.
 Create docker compose configuration

 Now, we have a working docker container for `baggage-service`.
 Let's make a docker-compose configuration with db connection as well.

+Check the `application.properties` file in `baggage-service` to see what environment variables are needed for the service to run.

 In `baggage-service` go to `docker-compose.yml` file and create a configuration for baggage-service.
 See TODOs in the file.